AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-add-a-new-country-to-magento-2.md

 ---
-description: This article explains how to add a country that is not present in Adobe Commerce and the Zend Locale Library.
-This requires code and database changes that constitute Customer Customizations under your applicable agreement terms.
-Please note that the example materials included in this article are provided "AS IS" without a warranty of any kind.
-Neither Adobe nor any affiliated entity is obligated to maintain, correct, update, change, modify, or otherwise support these materials.
-Here we will describe the basic principles of what needs to be done in order to achieve this.
+title: How to add a new country to Adobe Commerce
 labels: Magento Commerce Cloud,add country,configuration,data,installation,module,upgrade,Adobe Commerce
-title: How to add a new country to Adobe Commerce
 ---

-# How to add a new country to Adobe Commerce

 This article explains how to add a country that is not present in Adobe Commerce and the Zend Locale Library.
 This requires code and database changes that constitute Customer Customizations under your applicable agreement terms.
 Please note that the example materials included in this article are provided "AS IS" without a warranty of any kind.
 Neither Adobe nor any affiliated entity is obligated to maintain, correct, update, change, modify, or otherwise support these materials.
 Here we will describe the basic principles of what needs to be done in order to achieve this.

 In this example, we create a new Adobe Commerce module with a data patch which is applied upon Adobe Commerce installation or upgrade process, and adds an Abstract Country with the country code XX to Adobe Commerce.
-The [Adobe Commerce Directory](https://devdocs.magento.com/guides/v2.4/mrg/ce/Directory.html) builds an initial country list and then it uses Setup Patches to append territories to that list.
+The [Adobe Commerce Directory](https://developer.adobe.com/commerce/php/module-reference/module-directory/) builds an initial country list and then it uses Setup Patches to append territories to that list.
 This article explains how to create a new module which will append a new country to the list.
 You may review the code of the existing Adobe Commerce Directory module for reference.
 This is because the following example module continues the Directory module job of building a list of countries and regions, and re-uses parts of the code of the Adobe Commerce Directory module Setup Patches.

 ## Recommended documentation